André Steur: Career and education

 In September 2011, Steur became the Operations Group Commander at Volkel Air Base.
 During this period, he was also project lead for the large-scale reorganisation of Volkel Air Base, a measure that had been set out in the 2011 Policy Letter.

 In 2012, he was assigned to the Defence Staff and promoted to the rank of colonel.
 As Chief of the Plans Integration and Coordination Division, Steur was responsible for Defence planning in the fields of investments, requirements, operating costs, personnel and national and international cooperation.

-In December 2014, Steur returned to Volkel Air Base, this time as ommander of the air base.
+In December 2014, Steur returned to Volkel Air Base, this time as commander of the air base.
 This period at Volkel was characterised by the operations conducted over Iraq and Syria in the fight against ISIS and the improvement of the positioning of the air base within the local community.

 In early 2016, Steur was promoted to air commodore to become the Director of Operations of the Royal Netherlands Air Force.
 In addition to bearing responsibility for the frequent deployment of almost all of the Royal Netherlands Air Force’s weapon systems at that time, Steur had an active role in the development of the Royal Netherlands Air Force’s vision document regarding the fifth generation air force.

 In April 2019, Steur was promoted to major general and appointed to the position of Director of Operational Policy and Plans within the Directorate of Policy of the Netherlands Ministry of Defence in The Hague.
 Within this newly established directorate, the foundation was laid for further development of the Netherlands armed forces.

 On 14 April 2023, Steur was promoted to lieutenant-general and assumed the position of Commander of the Royal Netherlands Air Force.

 On 1 July 2025, Steur became the first Commander of the Royal Netherlands Air and Space Force after the branch was renamed to encompass the space domain.

+Personal life

+Steur was born in Apeldoorn.
+He is married to Ronda, and they have two sons named Ronan and Kian.